History of Luton Town F.C. (1970–present): Freefall (2006–2009)

 The investigation into the illegal agents' payments was concluded in the summer, and the club was handed a ten-point deduction for the 2008–2009 season on 3 June 2008, along with a £50,000 fine.
 The club's recent history of administrations meant that the Football League only offered to return the Football League Share to Luton on the condition that they play with a further twenty-point deduction.
-Staring down the barrel of a gun, Luton were forced to start the season with a 30-point penalty, the biggest points deduction ever handed to a club in the top four tiers of English football.
-Luton beat Scunthorpe United 3–2 in the Football League Trophy final in front of 40,000 of their own supporters at Wembley Stadium, but lost their League status eight days later.
+Luton appealed, but lost.
+Staring down the barrel of a gun, Luton was forced to start the season with a 30-point penalty, the biggest points deduction ever handed to a club in the top four tiers of English football.
+This made it mathematically difficult to avoid being relegated from the league altogether.
+Luton beat Scunthorpe United 3–2 in the Football League Trophy final in front of 40,000 of their supporters at Wembley Stadium, but lost their League status eight days later.
 On 13 April 2009, Luton Town were finally relegated from the Football League after a spell of 89 years, as Chesterfield held Luton to a draw.
 Coupled with a victory for Mike Newell's Grimsby Town, this meant Luton's survival in the league became mathematically impossible to achieve.